darioabece-cloud/information-theoretic-reality/README.md

 ## Core Papers

-1. **Reality as Computation** - Deriving physics from information axioms
+1. **Overview: An Information-Theoretic View of Reality** - Accessible introduction to the framework
-2. **Universal Fractal Dimensions** - Information optimization in physical systems
+2. **Reality as Computation** - Deriving physics from information axioms
-3. **Emergence of Experience** - How information boundaries create consciousness
+3. **Universal Fractal Dimensions** - Information optimization in physical systems
-4. **Branch Dynamics** - Self-consistency and observation in computational reality
+4. **Emergence of Experience** - How information boundaries create consciousness
-5. **Overview** - Accessible introduction to the framework
+5. **Branch Dynamics** - Self-consistency and observation in computational reality

 ## Key Predictions